Skip to content Skip to footer

 Want A Cool New Shelf?

-Shipping containers can offer you funcitional, cost effective, durable and easily customized shelving options.
+Shipping containers can offer you functional, cost-effective, durable, and easily customized shelving options.
 You can get them made with wall mounted shelves (free up floor space!) or hanging shelves (great for lighter items), or even stackable shelves (adjustable heights! ), personalized built ins, open shelving, or heavy duty racks.
 Whatever your shelving needs, we can help you plan it out so you can transform that shipping container into the ultimate storage unit.

 Need a simple DIY container, or something fully modified by one of our experts?
 Steel Box Shipping Containers can customize any modifications you need while ensuring the structure stays solid and you’re able to use every square inch of your storage container.
 Need heavy duty metal racks for your warehouse?
 Or maybe shelving that can withstand certain climates for specialized storage.
 Whatever your needs are we can design a container with a layout that works for you and your workspace.